FredHutch/sas-metering-client/README.md

 # SAS Metering Client

-Windows service to report the utilization of SAS to a Prometheus push gateway to license metering.
+Windows service to report the utilization of SAS on the desktop for license metering.

 ### Requirements